 The Unemployment Rate Will Drop

 You may not give a damn that hockey is back, but everyone working the concession stands, ushers, security and everyone in between will be back to work.
 Some of these people work part-time and others full-time, but they all rely on the income to a large or small degree.
 Yes, the unemployment rate should drop as those who rely on hockey go back to work.
+Lastly let’s not forget all the new retail sales of hockey equipment, as its common to find any Canadians garage full of equipment from Goalie Monkey.

 Short Season Could be Long on Excitement